AD Ray Tanner and Head Coach Chad Holbrook met with the media Monday morning

 2011 South Carolina Baseball Banquet

+In 2012, the Gamecocks finished with a 2.97 earned run average.
+Opponents would hit just .221 as Carolina finished the year in the CWS Championship Series and with a 49-20 overall record.
 Meyers' pupils included senior left-hander Michael Roth, who concluded his impressive career by being named the 2011-12 SEC H. Boyd McWhorter Male Scholar-Athlete of the Year and earning a spot on the 2012 CWS All-Tournament team.
 He would also receive the President's Award, the top honor given to a South Carolina student-athlete.
 Roth ended his stellar career with three CWS records including career starts (8), career innings pitched (60.1) and career hit batsmen (7).
 Roth's career ERA of 1.49 is the fifth lowest among all pitchers with at least 30.0 career IP at the CWS.
-Roth became the first player to start in the championship game of an CWS in three different years.
+Roth became the first player to start in the championship game of a CWS in three different years.
 Jim Withers of Southern California (1960, 1961) is the only other player to even start in two.
 Roth was a ninth round MLB Draft selection by the Los Angeles Angels of Anaheim.
-Junior right-hander Matt Price also was under Meyers tutelage.
+Junior right-hander Matt Price also was under Meyers' tutelage.
 Price earned second-team All-SEC honors and continued his dominance on the mound in the postseason.
 He set a record for career wins at the CWS with five and tied the CWS career appearance record as he made 13 appearances in the CWS, tying Texas' J. Brent Cox (2003-04-05).
 Price was a seventh round MLB Draft selection and signed with the Baltimore Orioles.
 Price finished his career with the Garnet & Black as the career record holder in saves (43) and appearances (102) as well as the SEC career record in saves.

 In 2011, Meyers oversaw a pitching staff that was among the best in school history, on the way to the school's second consecutive national championship.
-The Gamecock hurlers won 55 games and compiled a 2.45 earned run average, the best mark by a Gamecock pitching staff in the past 36 seasons.
-Opponents hit just .227 against the Gamecocks.
+The Gamecock hurlers won 55 games and compiled a 2.45 earned run average, Opponents hit just .227 against the Gamecocks.

 Before his arrival to Columbia, Meyers helped turn around the Old Dominion baseball program in six seasons (2005-10) leading the Monarchs to the top of the Colonial Athletic Association including a co-regular season championship in 2007 and the top seed at the CAA Tournament.
 That 2007 squad featured the top pitching staff in the CAA with a 3.97 ERA and 471 strikeouts.
 In his second year at ODU in 2006, the school enjoyed one of the nation's biggest improvements with the squad compiling a 39-17 overall record and finishing second in the CAA.
 That season ODU climbed back into the national top 15 for the first time since the mid 1980s.
 Meyers earned CAA Coach of the Year honors with four of his players selected in the MLB draft and the team breaking or tying eight school and individual records.
 Most notable among his standouts at ODU was right-hander Daniel Hudson, who just completed his third season in the big leagues with the Arizona Diamondbacks.
 Meyers compiled a 167-158 record during his tenure with the Monarchs.